rompstar/Rays_FFmpeg_Commander_Toolbox/README.md

 # Rays_FFmpeg_Commander_Toolbox
 GUI front-end for the FFMpeg tool / tested on Ubuntu Linux 25.04

-Version: 0.9.0 Beta

-note: read the CHANGELOG.md for latest revision info and Download the latest software version...
+note: always read the CHANGELOG.md for latest revision info and Download the latest software version...

 ![Screenshot description](<Screenshot From 2025-08-24 14-17-21.png>)